tleguern/libravatar.cgi/README.md

 * `rating`: only kept for compatibility with Gravatar this option does nothing ;
 * `forcedefault`: `y` or `n`.

-The current version is not portable and only runs on OpenBSD.
+The current version is only tested on OpenBSD but builds without errors on FreeBSD and Alpine.

 ## Install